 Sweets like bougatsa

-Thessaloniki is nicknamed ‘sweet mother’ for a good reason.
-You’ll try traditional Eastern sweets, with buffalo cream and gossamer-thin phyllo pastry.
-In the afternoons, even the young crowds take a turn towards the traditional bakeries and patisseries.
+Exploring the cultural monuments might be at the top of your list of things to do in Thessaloniki but here’s something that may well live even longer in your memory.
+The traditional sweets, with buffalo cream and gossamer-thin phyllo pastry, are heavenly.
+In the afternoons, even the young crowds take a turn towards the bakeries and patisseries.

-Its two best-known sweet shops – Terkenli (with tsoureki, a braided sweetened bread) and Hatzis (syrupy sweets) have made history.
-With buzzing food markets and great traditional and modern eateries, Thessaloniki’s food scene is legendary, but its sweet treats last longest in the memory.
+Thessaloniki’s best-known sweet shops – Terkenli (with tsoureki, a braided sweetened bread) and Hatzis (syrupy sweets) have made history.
+With buzzing food markets and great traditional and modern eateries, Thessaloniki’s food scene is legendary in Greece, but its sweet treats last longest in the memory.

 Shop till you drop